-The Claim won’t come out of the blue.
-Before this stage, the creditor must send you a warning letter, letting you know that you need to repay what you owe, otherwise legal action will start.
+The claim won’t come out of the blue.
+Before this stage, the creditor must send you a warning letter or default notice, letting you know that you need to repay what you owe, otherwise legal action will start.

 For credit agreements regulated under the Consumer Credit Act, you must be sent a default notice, at least 14 days before any action is taken.

-The letter or notice should tell you how you can remedy the default and what action may be taken if you don’t.
+The letter or notice should tell you how you can respond and what action might be taken if you don’t.

 It must also include a copy of the Financial Conduct Authority’s default information sheet.

-If you get one of these letters or notices get advice straight away so that you deal with the claim correctly and the court can take your circumstances into account when they decide how you should repay the debt.
+If you get one of these letters or notices, get advice straight away.
+This will let you deal with the claim correctly so the court can take your circumstances into account when they decide how you should repay the debt.

 If you ignore the letter or notice, the court will still issue the judgment but they won’t be able to take your circumstances into account.